 Remember the days when hurricanes and geo-political events made oil fly?

 So, carbon capture and storage (or carbon capture and sequestration, if you prefer) costs a lot.
-That is the finding of a report by the phenomenally well-funded by the Global CCS Institute, launched by the Australian government earlier this year.
+That is the finding of the phenomenally well-funded Global CCS Institute, launched by the Australian government earlier this year.

 The report states that CCS is unlikely to be cost-effective, at market carbon rates, before 2030 – 2040.